 You should upgrade at the last minute, but always try to book your flight as far ahead as possible, and when you spot a sale, plan and book your ticket when you spot an offer.
 British Airways tends to release flights a year in advance.
 With the exception of sales, this is almost always the cheapest time to book.

 7. Book flights at unpopular times, days, and seasons

 Business-class flights tend to be cheaper during school holidays, particularly Christmas and August, as airlines cannot fill their Business/First Class seats at these times of the year.

 If you have enough miles, you can fly First and Business Class purely using your frequent flyer miles or points collected via credit cards.
-Credit cards also sometimes offer upgrade vouchers as a bonus for hitting certain spending on your card so you can half the miles required if you use a Buy One Get One Free voucher.
-You can also convert points like American Express Membership Rewards into air miles which can boost your mileage balance.
+Credit cards also sometimes offer upgrade vouchers as a bonus for hitting certain spending on your card, so you can get half the miles required if you use a Buy One Get One Free voucher.
+You can also convert points like American Express Membership Rewards into air miles, boosting your mileage balance.